mslinklater/VulkanNotes/Vulkan-Samples/hello-triangle.md

 * If there was an old swapchain, destroy it... first iterate over the swapchain image views and destroy them, then destroy the old swapchain object itself
 * Now grab the new swapchain images and initialise their resources one by one.
 * Iterate over the swapchain images and create image views for each one.

+## init_per_frame

+This is done for each image in the swapchain

+* Create a VkFence for queue submit.
+The CPU will wait for this when acquiring next image to render in to.
+* Create a command pool to hold the commandbuffers to render in to the image
+* Allocate a primary command buffer from the pool